 Our cost of sales includes the cost of producing and distributing inventories that are related to product revenue during the respective period, including salary related and stock-based compensation expense for employees involved with production and distribution, freight, and indirect overhead costs.
 In addition, shipping and handling costs for product shipments are recorded in cost of sales as incurred.
 Cost of sales for newly launched products will not be significant until the initial pre-launch inventory is depleted, and additional inventory is manufactured.
-As a result, the gross margin of AYVAKIT sales for the three months ended March 31, 2020 was enhanced by the use of active pharmaceutical ingredients and components that were previously expensed as research and development expense in prior years.
+As a result, the gross margin of our product sales for the three and nine months ended September 30, 2020 was enhanced by use of active pharmaceutical ingredients and components that were previously expensed as research and development expense in prior years.